 Every day, The Wall Street Journal reports news about major corporations recruiting executive talent from other companies.
-Executive search firms are flourishing because of the demand for strong talent.
-The Internet has also facilitated company-hopping, making it easier for people to contact other organizations that may offer better positions.
-The average executive has worked in five organizations, and that number is expected to increase to seven in the next few years.
+Executive search firms are flourishing because of the demand for strong leadership talent.
+The Internet has also facilitated company hopping, making it easier for people to contact other organizations that may offer better positions.
+The average executive has worked in five organizations, which is expected to increase to seven in the next few years.

 There is a scramble to hire “stars,” a phenomenon that offers enormous compensation to entice the best and brightest, but a longer learning curve when an outsider joins a company.
-These “stars” also tend to jump ship quickly when a better offer comes along.
+These “stars” also tend to jump ship quickly when a better offer comes.